Let’s take a look at the two healthcare apps we built:

 Personalization

 Finally, make your health mobile app design feel personal.
-It’s like this huge-huge overarching trend in the software and technology industries right now.
+It’s like this huge overarching trend in the software and technology industries right now.

 What can you do to tailor the app’s look & feel to each customer?